-The pupil's Individual Education Plan (IEP) highlights what additional resources should be used to support them.
+We use One Page Profiles and Individual Education Plans (IEP's) to outline any additional support pupils may need.
 This may be physical resources in the classroom, additional time with a member of staff in school or specialist help from an outside agency.
 The school has a designated SEND budget to provide for these resources.